janasco-forked-repo/sarah-may-anasco-assignment-laravel-crud-app/STEP-2.md

-next, open your code editor like sublime text and open the folder (your-name)

-then open file .env

-then change the database name into:

-DB_DATABASE=laravel_ajaxcrud_your-name

-then save
+> In your cmd, Make sure you are in the folder location

+> Then run the project by using the following command:

+> php artisan serve